An Online Safety Advisor will be in touch within 24 hours

 6.1.2 Payment by invoice: We will issue the invoice to you on purchase, and the invoice will be payable within 30 days.
 We will issue subsequent invoices for membership renewals on or around the renewal date, and each of these invoices will also be payable within 30 days.

-6.2 If the price for a renewal will be higher than for the previous year we will let you know the new price not less than 30 days prior to renewal (unless you had already been informed of the price increase, for example if we agreed special terms with you that involved different pricing in different years or if the price had increased part-way through the year due to an increase in the number of users).
-You can cancel renewal in accordance with paragraph 3.5 if the new price is too much for you.
-If you do not decide to cancel, your membership will renew at the new price.
+6.2 If the price for a renewal will be higher than for the previous year or will be calculated on a different basis (for example, a membership is changing from one based on a fixed price to one based on the number of staff you employ) we will let you know the new price and/or basis not less than 30 days prior to renewal.
+This applies unless you had already been informed of the price increase, for example if we agreed special terms with you that involved different pricing in different years or if the price had increased part-way through the year due to an increase in the number of staff you employ.
+You can cancel renewal in accordance with paragraph 3.5 if the new price is too much for you or you do not agree with the new basis.
+If you do not decide to cancel, your membership will renew at the new price and/or on the new basis.

 6.3 Any prices quoted are exclusive of VAT, which is payable in addition.